Erwin Chargaff’s research paved the way for the discoveries of DNA’s structure and its method of replication.

 Reveling in all things intellectual, Erwin Chargaff was clearly destined for academia.
 At the age of 18, however, he was still unsure about what he should study.
 He did not think he would make a good physician; he hated the idea of becoming a teacher; law was good only for doing business and he found commerce unattractive.

 In the end he chose chemistry, because he knew nothing about it.
-Moreover, a rich uncle owned alcohol factories where he might be employed one day if he needed a job.
+Moreover, a rich uncle owned alcohol factories where he might be employed one day as a chemist if he needed a job.

 Chargaff spent five years studying at the University of Vienna.
 In the summer of 1928, aged 23, he graduated with a Ph.D. in chemistry.

 Overall, he said he disliked chemistry much less than he had expected to.
 His thesis was about organic silver complexes and the reaction of iodine with azides.

-While studying for his doctorate, Chargaff enquired about reading papers published in the Journal of the American Chemical Society, but he was told not to bother – nobody ever published anything useful in it!
+While studying for his doctorate, Chargaff enquired about papers published in the Journal of the American Chemical Society, but he was told not to bother – nobody ever published anything useful in it!

 The 1920s were unstable times in Austria.
 Inflation was rampant, reaching 2,500 percent in 1922.
 In 1927 there were serious riots in Vienna.
 Meanwhile, the universities were producing far more graduates than there were jobs.

 Arrested in America